sarweiler/zellen/README.md

 Set the play mode with KEY2.
 * reborn (default): Play a note for every cell that was born or reborn (= has exactly three neighbors), regardless of the previous state of the cell
 * born: Play a note for every cell that was born (has exactly three neighbors and was not alive in the previous generation)
 * ghost: Play a note for every cell that is dying(has less than two or more than three neighbors).
-Ghost notes can have an offset!
-(See the parameters screen.)
+Ghost notes can have a different pitch!
+(See the "ghost offset" setting in the parameters screen.)

 ### Play Direction